13 Days in Tunisia, North Africa – Backpacking Travel Guide

 2-Taxi from Airport to Tunis

 Inside Tunis airport there are a few taxis that will ask you a lot of money to take you to the city.
 Following the advice of someone I met on the airplane, I went out to the main door on the upper level of the airport, not the departure gate, and got a taxi that was there delivering someone.
-So, profiting from the fact that he was going back empty, I got the normal fare by the taximeter 5 TND 1.8€ / US$2.
+So, profiting from the fact that he was going back empty, I got the regular fare by the taximeter 5 TND 1.8€ / US$2.

 3-Train Tunis to Tozeur

 The night train is the best option to get to Tozeur desert city.
-First you profit from a night sleep in a hotel, and it’s the most comfortable way of traveling.
+First, you profit from a night sleep in a hotel, and it’s the most comfortable way of traveling.
 The first class is better, although you will not notice much difference.
 There are two daily trains from Tunis to Tozeur.
 The night train departs at 20:45 from Tunis and arrives around 05:12 in Tozeur.
-The price of ticket is 26.6 TND for 1st class or 20.1 TND for 2nd class.
+The price of the ticket is 26.6 TND for 1st class or 20.1 TND for 2nd class.

 ■ Get reliable and up-to-date information about train schedules and prices of trains in Tunisia on the website of the Societe Nationale des Chemins de Fer Tunisiens: http://www.sncft.com.tn/index.php – it seems the English version of the website is still under construction.